-Introduction
+1 Introduction

-One major goal of the European Commission's Flight Path 2050 document is that 90 % of travellers should be able to reach a destination within Europe in four hours from door-to-door (European commission, 2011).
+One major goal of the European Commission's Flight Path 2050 document is that 90% of travelers should be able to reach a destination within Europe in four hours from door to door [1].
 This goal requires optimization with respect to both aircraft and airport technologies as well as a perfect fit of both.
 To this end, an interdisciplinary group design project at Bauhaus Luftfahrt was initiated to develop a feasible solution for the proposed goal.
 Within the project, a comprehensive study of a novel aircraft and airport concept has been conducted.
 Four key drivers are setting the scene of this group design project:

-- Four hours door-to-door travel time for inner-European flights and associated connecting transport modes needs to be achieved. - Different air traffic forecasts predict global growth rates to be around 4.7 % per year.
+- (1) Four hours door-to-door travel time for inner-European flights and associated connecting transport modes needs to be achieved. - (2) Different air traffic forecasts predict global growth rates to be around 4.7 % per year.
 Until 2040 this means that air traffic will triple.
-(Airbus S.A.S., 2012, Boeing, 2012, Airport Council International, 2012, ICAO, 2007, Rolls-Royce, 2009) - 3.
-Urbanization and a growing number of megacities are already an important driver of today's transport challenges but will become even more important up to and beyond 2040 as raising agglomeration in cities is meant to result in a share of 2/3 of the global population to live in cities.
-(United Nations, 2010) - 4.
-The geographical location of airports as well as the related airport connectivity in combination with the on-going agglomeration in megacities is a key challenge to meet the fast growing air transport demand until 2040 at these air transport nodes.
+[2] - (3) Urbanization and a growing number of megacities are already an important driver of today's transport challenges but will become even more important up to and beyond 2040 as raising agglomeration in cities is meant to result in a share of 2/3 of the global population to live in cities.
+[3] - (4) The geographical location of airports as well as the related airport connectivity in combination with the ongoing agglomeration in megacities is a key challenge to meet the fast growing air transport demand until 2040 at these air transport nodes.

-These key drivers indicate that there is a need for an air transport concept which is located near city centres, supports global air traffic growth and urbanization challenges and, thus, is a mass transportation mode connecting major city-pairs, and ensures door-to-door travel times of less than four hours.
+These key drivers indicate that there is a need for an air transport concept which is located near city centers, supports global air traffic growth and urbanization challenges and, thus, is a mass transportation mode connecting major city-pairs, and ensures door-to-door travel times of less than four hours.

-For the 100 biggest cities in Europe, Asia and North America, available space was analysed near the city centres which could be used as an inner-city airport, called "CentAirStation".
-Spaces with sufficient dimensions had been found in each of the 30 biggest cities in Europe around six times on average (Table 2).
-As most available spaces are located above train tracks of inner-city train stations, such locations enable smooth connections from and to inner-city transport modes.
-Therefore, a CentAirStation is a four level building with the train station on the 1st floor, a public level with shops and security checks on the 2nd floor, the apron level on the 3rd floor and the runway level on the roof.
+For the 100 biggest cities in Europe, Asia and North America, available space was analyzed near the city centers which could be used as an inner city airport, called "CentAirStation".
+Spaces with sufficient dimensions had been found in each of the 30 biggest cities in Europe around six times on average (Table 2, overleaf).
+As most available spaces are located above train tracks of inner city train stations, such locations enable smooth connections from and to inner city transport modes.
+Therefore, a CentAirStation is a four level building with the train station on the 1st floor, a public level with shops and security checks on the $2^{nd}$ floor, the apron level on the $3^{rd}$ floor and the runway level on the roof.
 Passengers can board an aircraft via a gate on the apron level which is linked by security tunnels starting on the public level.
 Aircraft are moved by taxi robots from the gates on the apron level to one of the four elevators in each corner of the apron level up to the runway level.
-Further information regarding the CentAirStation concept can be found in (Urban, 2016).
-In order to obtain public acceptance of aircraft movements in city centres, such aircraft need to reduce their negative impact, like CO2, NOx and noise emissions significantly.
+Further information regarding the CentAirStation concept can be found in [4].
+In order to obtain public acceptance of aircraft movements in city centers, such aircraft need to reduce their negative impact, like CO2, NOx and noise emissions significantly.
 Thus, a novel and perfectly adopted aircraft - the "CityBird" - which can be operated at CentAirStations as well as at conventional airports was necessary.

-The CityBird concept is described in detail in the chapter "Concept Description" after the definition of aircraft top level requirements and a brief market assessment.
-The chapter "Performance" looks closely at the flight performance of a CityBird and limiting constraints.
-Finally a conclusion is drawn and an outlook to future work is given.
+The CityBird concept is described in detail in section 2 after the definition of aircraft top level requirements and a brief market assessment.
+Section 3 looks closely at the flight performance of a CityBird and section 4 concludes and gives an outlook to future work.

-Aircraft Top Level Requirements
+1.1 Aircraft Top Level Requirements